confidential-containers/trustee/rvps/README.md

 ### Native Mode (Not Recommend)

 In this way RVPS will work as a crate inside AS binary.
-If AS is built without feature `rvps-grpc` and with feature `rvps-builtin`, the RVPS will be built-in AS.

 ![](./diagrams/rvps-native.svg)